ymunemasa/data-tutorials/tutorials/hortonworks/hcatalog-basic-pig-and-hive-commands/tutorial.md

+---
+title: Using HCatalog, Pig, and Hive Commands
+tutorial-id: 260
+tutorial-series: Basic Development
+tutorial-version: hdp-2.4.0
+intro-page: true
+components: [ hcatalog, hive, pig, ambari ]
+---

 ## Tutorial 4: HCatalog, Basic Pig & Hive Commands

-**This tutorial is from the [Hortonworks Sandbox 2.0](http://hortonworks.com/products/sandbox) - a single-node Hadoop cluster running in a virtual machine.
+**This tutorial is from the [Hortonworks Sandbox 2.4](http://hortonworks.com/products/sandbox) - a single-node Hadoop cluster running in a virtual machine.
 [Download](http://hortonworks.com/products/sandbox) the Hortonworks Sandbox to run this and other tutorials in the series.**

 This tutorial was derived from one of the lab problems in the Hortonworks Developer training class.
 The developer training class